kireetig/shipping/README.md

 # Airtel-assignment
-airtel assignment developed using ReactJs and Webpack 4
+airtel assignment developed using ReactJs, Redux and Webpack 4